Verint Systems, Inc. (VRNT) Shares Down Despite Recent Market Volatility - News Heater

-Verint Systems, Inc. (NASDAQ: VRNT)’s stock price has dropped by -0.54 in relation to previous closing price of 27.57.
-Nevertheless, the company has seen a loss of -0.07% in its stock price over the last five trading days.
+The stock price of Verint Systems, Inc. (NASDAQ: VRNT) has dropped by -1.53 compared to previous close of 27.45.
+Despite this, the company has seen a fall of -1.96% in its stock price over the last five trading days.
 MarketBeat reported 2023-12-12 that The customer is always right when it comes to the bottom line.
 The key to any growing business is keeping customers happy and coming back for more.

 Is It Worth Investing in Verint Systems, Inc. (NASDAQ: VRNT) Right Now?